 She asked me if i have some friends or relatives who would love to buy the set including an old vintage cabinet made from narra ( a hardwood variety ) art deco era around 1940’s and a Fuk Luk Su figurine set .
 She badly needed the money , But i have no friends who would collect those nesting dolls , Fu Luk Su and even the narra cabinet could not be sold immediately.

 Eventually, great grandfather or tai kung kung died a year after and they were evicted by the association who owns the the unit that they were renting since the 1940’s .
 They are not able to settle the rentals for more than a year.
-Most of the items were used as payment to settle some of her bad debts, but it was not enough, since outstanding debts runs into millions of pesos !
+Most of the items were used as payment to settle some of her bad debts.
+This it was not enough, since outstanding debts runs into millions of pesos !
 According to her story, there were 2 old time regular ” suki ” jeweler from the province who borrowed some jewelries ( in millions ) paid in half , since the jewelries would be shown to her buyer.
-Eventually, the cheque issued bounced and jeweler could not be found.
+Eventually, the bank cheque issued bounced and jeweler could not be found.

 It was the same story of a Cebu based fashion accessory owner who also owe her about Php 450,000 worth of real jewelries and only paid her in fraction , Mostly useless fashion accessories which was never sold.